 Working with several gateways also has a positive economic impact, as you get to compare which system generates the most conversions.
 At the same time, you offer customers more payment options, and you get to balance fees on diverse transactions.

-Answering this question is a quite an ambitious task, given that popular payment gateways cover a substantially different range of services.
-There are some providers popular for catering to a particular type of businesses, others for fraud prevention, and still others simply for offering the lowest fees.
+Answering this question is quite an ambitious task, given that popular payment gateways cover a substantially different range of services.
+There are some providers popular for catering to a particular type of business, others for fraud prevention, and still, others simply for offering the lowest fees.
 In short, the choice will always depend on your requirements.

-Gateways also have a different market share in different regions, and may be more popular in one continent than in another.
-PayPal, for instance, is still the leading provider in the U.S. (closely followed by Amazon Pay), while in the EU it is gradually losing ground from Europe-exclusive systems like Securion Pay.
+Gateways also have a different market share in different regions and maybe more popular in one continent than in another.
+PayPal, for instance, is still the leading provider in the US (closely followed by Amazon Pay).
+Other leading providers like 2Checkout are gaining ground as well.

-The cost of your prospective gateway can be divided in three parts: transaction fees; setup and maintenance fees; and currency exchange fees (where applicable).
+The cost of your prospective gateway can be divided into three parts: transaction fees, setup and maintenance fees, and currency exchange fees (where applicable).
 The maintenance fee is not necessarily present, but without it, it may indicate that the provider is not constantly monitoring your transactions.
 In some cases, it may release the provider from certain liabilities in case your payments fail.

 Many payment gateway providers try to attract customers with flexible pricing and freemium packages.
-Yet, most of those are time-limited, and will still require you to subscribe for a paid plan in order to use the service.
+Yet, most of those are time-limited, and will still require you to subscribe to a paid plan to use the service.

 Often, you will come across completely free payment gateways, but we strongly recommend you double-check their security provisions.
 A well-reputed free provider you can consider is ISGPAY by InSolutions Global.

-Subscribing to a reputable payment gateway service means you need not worry about installing (or developing!) a processing solution.
-Turn-key gateways cover a whole spectrum of important services, including screening, data approval, and the actual transferring of your money.
+Subscribing to a reputable payment gateway service means you need not worry about installing (or developing) a processing solution.
+Turn-key gateways cover a whole spectrum of important services, including screening, data approval, and the actual transfer of your money.
 Basically, you won’t need to invest money or time into streamlining your sales process, and the liability burden will be taken off your shoulders.

 FinancesOnline is available for free for all business professionals interested in an efficient way to find top-notch SaaS solutions.
 We are able to keep our service free of charge thanks to cooperation with some of the vendors, who are willing to pay us for traffic and sales opportunities provided by our website.
 Please note, that FinancesOnline lists all vendors, we’re not limited only to the ones that pay us, and all software providers have an equal opportunity to get featured in our rankings and comparisons, win awards, gather user reviews, all in our effort to give you reliable advice that will enable you to make well-informed purchase decisions.